 Sports

 I generally don’t write about sports here.
 My favorite sports team is the New York Yankees (check my Hated Yankees blog if you want to know about Yankees who should be in the Hall of Fame; I don’t write there very often).
-Other primary loyalties: Kansas City Chiefs, TCU Horned Frogs, Creighton Bluejays.
+Other primary sports loyalties: Kansas City Royals, Kansas City Chiefs, TCU Horned Frogs, Creighton Bluejays, LSU Tigers.

 Politics

 I generally don’t write about politics or social issues here, but I wouldn’t rule it out.
 Beyond voting, I have no political involvements or activities.
-I am not involved in any organizations that take partisan positions on political or social issues.
+I am not involved in any organizations that take partisan positions on political or social issues, beyond advocacy on First Amendment issues.
 As noted above, I have had sons working for senators in both parties.
 When I was writing a column for the Cedar Rapids Gazette, with those columns appearing on the blog, I occasionally wrote about local or state politics or about politics at all levels, relating to flood relief.
 I can think of only a couple times I’ve ventured toward national politics here.
 If I start writing more about politics, I may expand this section.
+My views tend to be liberal, but I am as likely to get disgusted by liberal politicians than conservatives, because I have greater expectations of the liberals.

 Other interests

 As a youth, I was active in Boy Scouts and earned my Eagle award.
 I was an adult volunteer when my sons were in Scouts, serving as Cubmaster and in other roles.
 I generally don’t write about religion on this blog and don’t care to address it in depth here.
 I have no criminal record and nothing more serious than a few speeding tickets on my driving record.
 I have been sued a couple of times over traffic accidents, one of them dismissed and one settled by my insurance company.
-My primary current interest not disclosed here already is travel.
-Mimi and I like taking day trips in and around Washington.
-And when I travel for work, Mimi frequently comes along and we add some personal travel to the trip.
-Sometimes, like on our trips to Tofino and Siberia, I write about our travels, sometimes addressing media issues, but not always.
 I also enjoy cooking and dining, perhaps a bit too much.

 That’s probably way more than you want or need to know about me.
 But I’d be happy to address anything else you’re curious about.
 I have argued on multiple occasions that journalists are people, not objects, and that we need to let our humanity into our journalism more honestly.
 I’ve argued for transparency in journalism.
-So I thought I’d follow Amy’s advice and AllThingsD’s example and disclose more of who I am.
+So I thought I’d follow Amy’s advice and AllThingsD’s (and now re/code’s example) and disclose more of who I am.

 love it! will follow suit shortly! just been too busy working for clients to do my own stuff.